dHellerstein/wsurvey.lib/floatingContent/readme.md

   Within a  floatingContent container there will be a fixed header area (top line of the container).
   And a scrollable content area.
 Both which can easily be updated with new content.

+  #### Note
+  If you download just these (and not the full wsurvey.lib.zip)
+   - to use the demo, you will need to change the <script ...>  -- point them to the proper locations!

   [The details ...](wsurvey.floatingContent.txt)